wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-web-applications.md

     ```

 !!! note
-    If you are using an external IDP provider without using choreo managed authentication, obtain an access token from your external IDP and add the obtained token to the HTTP Authorization header with the Bearer prefix.
+    If you are using an external IdP provider without using Choreo-managed authentication, you must obtain an access token from your external IdP and add the obtained token to the HTTP authorization header with the bearer prefix.

 ## Custom authentication or no authentication

-If you are not using choreo managed authentication, or if your web application lacks any form of authentication, follow the below steps to use the created connection within your web application:
+If you are not using Choreo-managed authentication, or if your web application lacks any form of authentication, follow the steps below to use an existing connection within your web application:

-### Step 1: Add connection configuration
+### Step 1: Add the connection configuration

 For SPAs, configurations should be added as a file mount.
 This functionality is available on the deploy page in the configure and deploy pane.
 Mount a file there(config.js) and add the below content.

-For other types of web applications, to integrate the mentioned configurations into your application, copy and paste the below snippet into the component-config file under the spec section.
+For other types of web applications, to integrate the mentioned configurations into your application, copy and paste the below snippet into the `component-config` file under the spec section.

-### Step 2: Read configuration
+### Step 2: Read the configuration

 Once you have added the connection configuration snippet, the next step is to read those configurations within your application.
 The exact steps of that will depend on the language you are using.

-The following is a sample code snippet in NodeJS
+The following is a sample code snippet in NodeJS:

 ``` java
 const serviceURL = window?.configs?.serviceURL
 ```

-### Step 3: Acquire OAuth 2.0 access token
+### Step 3: Acquire an OAuth 2.0 access token

 #### Languages with OAuth 2.0 - aware HTTP clients
 For languages equipped with HTTP clients that support OAuth 2.0, simply pass the OAuth 2.0-related configurations (client id, client secret, etc), obtained in the previous step to your HTTP client configuration.
 The HTTP client will autonomously manage token retrieval and refreshing.